 Madalas, tinatawag din ang Maintaining Balance na Minimum Monthly Average Daily Balance (MADB),

 kasi ang Maintaining Balance is the Minimum Average Daily Balance na dapat meron tayo sa ating savings account or checking account every month para walang penalty.

 Why is there a Maintaining Balance requirement?

-The banks say they spend money to handle our accounts, so they must make some profit from our accounts, and therefore, according to them, we should maintain a certain minimum of money in our accounts.
+The banks say they spend money to handle our accounts and maintain our bank records, so they must make some profit from our accounts, and therefore, according to them, we should maintain a certain minimum amount of money in our accounts.

-The banks check our balances, not everyday, but every end of the month.
-They compute the average balance for 30 days or 31 days of the month -- that's why it's called Monthly Average Daily Balance (MADB).
+The banks check our balances, not everyday, but every last business day of the month.
+They compute the average balance per day for 30 days or 31 days of the month — that’s why it’s called Monthly Average Daily Balance (MADB).